-Reduce heat loss by up to 50% while preventing mold growth and increasing thermal comfort where slab edges of concrete buildings penetrate the insulated building envelope.
+By using Isokorb® concrete slab edge thermal breaks, you can reduce heat loss by up to 50%.
+They will also help prevent mold growth and increase thermal comfort where slab edges of concrete buildings penetrate the insulated building envelope.

 Uninsulated slab edges penetrating insulated building envelopes act like heat sinks, creating a thermal bridge between the cold exterior slab edge and the warm interior floor slab, exposing the developer to short- and long-term problems including: